Risk of kidney stones grows, especially for teens, women and Blacks.

 “Needles to the groin” or “knife in the back” are two of the ways people recount the pain of passing a kidney stone.
 It seems most people in the South know someone who can personally describe a jagged crystalline stone moving through a sensitive part of the anatomy.

-“The South as our nation’s kidney stone belt is real,” says Nicole Miller, M.D., a surgeon specializing in stone disease and endourology at Vanderbilt University Medical Center Urology Clinic.
+“The South as our nation’s kidney stone belt is real,” says Nicole Miller, M.D., a surgeon specializing in stone disease and endourology at Vanderbilt Urology.
 “Population studies show that Southerners are up to 50 percent more likely to develop stones.”

 A study published in the January 2016 edition of Clinical Journal of the American Society of Nephrology, analyzed kidney stone data on 4.6 million people in South Carolina.
 The data, from 1997 to 2012, included all emergency room visits, surgeries and medical admissions in South Carolina.

 Teens 15 to 19 years old had a 26 percent increase in reported kidney stones over five years.
 Women had an increase of 15 percent during the same time, while men stayed at about the same rate.
-Incidence among blacks increased 15 percent compared with whites.
+Incidence among Black patients increased 15 percent compared with White patients.

 “While the study is from a single state, data shows similar trends across the South and moving north,” adds Miller.